aerospike/aerolab/src/test-web-server/README.md

-      --log-text-file=    path to a text file to log requests to (default: proxy.log) --log-json-file=    path to a json file to log requests to (default: proxy.json) --dest-url=         destination URL to send proxy requests to (default: http://127.0.0.1:3333/) --user-cookie-life= duration for which logged in user should remain logged in (default: 24h)
+      --log-text-file=    path to a text file to log requests to (default: proxy.log) --log-json-file=    path to a json file to log requests to (default: proxy.json) --dest-url=         destination URL to send proxy requests to (default: http://127.0.0.1:3333/) --override-origin   if set, will override origin header to match --dest-url value --user-cookie-life= duration for which logged in user should remain logged in (default: 24h) --run-aerolab       if set, will also run aerolab webui; extra parameters can be specified as tail of the parameters (--x=y ... -- HERE)

 Help Options:
   -h, --help              Show this help message